cschech/CBSD/README.md

 attempted representations of organisms using minimal codes, and it seems like a reasonably good thing to try." - Ray Solomonoff

+The Bittorrent protocol (has been around for two decades, covers a similar problem domain when file integrity of collections of objects is concerned).
+This isn't rocket science.

 # My initial bug report to Theo:

 https://marc.info/?l=openbsd-bugs&m=159074964523007&w=2